San José State University

 Email: david.schuster@sjsu.edu

-Office Hours: 4:00-5:00pm Tuesdays and Thursdays; I am also available for in-person and Zoom appointments
+Office Hours: 4:00-4:30pm Tuesdays and Thursdays; also available by appointment

 Prerequisites: STAT 115 or equivalent

 This seminar is designed to train graduate students to critically select, use, interpret, and communicate the results of statistical analysis in psychological research.
 While reviewing fundamentals of descriptive and inferential statistics, we will cover advanced topics in the use of statistics for research, such as: The General Linear Model, factorial ANOVA, simple effects tests, power, effect size, and statistical conclusion validity.
 The course will emphasize discussion of current issues affecting the practice of science, especially those associated with replicability, publishing, and implications for social justice.
-Students will be trained to run analyses using the R language.
+We will learn to run statistical analysis using the R language.

-This is a technology intensive seminar.
+This is a technology intensive, in-person seminar.
 Required technology is described in the required materials section of this document.

 Upon successful completion of the requirements for the MA in Research and Experimental Psychology, students will be able to: